Mike Jefferson (American football)

 Michael Jefferson (born December 28, 1982) is an American former football wide receiver in the National Football League (NFL) for the Dallas Cowboys and Buffalo Bills.
 He played college football at Montana State.

-Early years
+Early life

 Jefferson attended Parkland High School.
 As a senior, he had 29 receptions for 954 yards, 11 receiving touchdowns, 10 carries for 216 yards, 2 rushing touchdowns, 2 punt returns for touchdowns, 60 tackles and 2 interceptions.
 He received All-city and All-district honors.

 He also practiced basketball and track.

 College career

 University of Arizona

 Jefferson accepted a football scholarship from the University of Arizona.
 As a freshman in 2003, he recorded 16 receptions for 214 yards and two touchdowns.

 As a sophomore, he posted 16 receptions for 249 yards and three touchdowns.
 As a junior in 2005, he recorded only 4 receptions for 64 yards and no touchdowns.

 Montana State University

 In 2006, he transferred to Montana State University to take advantage of an NCAA rule, which allowed a player to transfer down a division and be eligible to play the same year.

 In his one season at Montana State, he recorded 66 receptions for 1,023 yards and nine touchdowns.
 His 1,450 all-purpose yards led the Big Sky Conference.
 He set a school record with 305 all-purpose yards against Idaho State University, including 207 receiving yards.
 He left with two of the school's top five receiving games.